breqwatr/breqwatr-deployment-tool/docs/index.md

 # Breqwatr Deployment Tool

-A command-line orchestration toolkit for deploying Breqwatr OpenStack and its accompanying services.

-Breqwatr OpenStack is unmodified OpenStack, but with fully tested and supported images.
-Breqwatr also provides custom value-add services to licensed customers.

-The Breqwatr Deployment Tool is accessed from the command line of an Ubuntu based OS using the command `bwdt`.
+A command-line driven deployment toolkit for containerized, open source cloud services such as OpenStack and Ceph.
+BWDT can also deploy various other services to enable air-gap/dark-site installations such as private Apt and Pip repositories.

+The Breqwatr Deployment Tool (BWDT) enables an offline, reliable, and easy installation procedure for what are otherwise highly complicated tools.

+Breqwatr builds, hosts, and supports Docker images that are known to work well with each-other and are easy to support.
+The BWDT command line is built to deploy, launch, and manage those containerised services.

+With the exception of a few value-add services, namely Arcus and Support, all Breqwatr tools are free and open source.
+You can use BWDT to deploy OpenStack and Ceph in your environment without purchasing a license, though the images will come from Docker Hub instead of Breqwatr's registry and might be a bit older.

 ## Requirements

+The Breqwatr Deployment Tool is accessed as a python-driven command line.
+It runs on an Ubuntu server based OS, and is launched using the command `bwdt`.

 To use the Breqwatr Deployment Tool CLI, the following requirements must be present on the system where BWDT will run.